Sq00ky/CredInject/README.md

 # CredInject
 Hello Dear Reader!

-Welcome to the CredInject repo -- This project is based on [HoneyCred](https://github.com/hosom/honeycred/tree/master), this is a port from GoLang to C++.
+Welcome to the CredInject repo -- This project is based on [HoneyCred](https://github.com/hosom/honeycred/tree/master) and uses the same method to inject credentials into LSASS.
+This is primarily a port from GoLang to C++.
+Hopefully we can add some more features one day :D

+Major props to Stephen Hosom for coming up with a working POC!

 ---